WYDO: History

 On April 18, 2006, a preliminary announcement was made public stating WFXI and WYDO would each add new second digital subchannels in order to affiliate with MyNetworkTV (a new broadcast network and sister operation to Fox).
 However, officials later changed their mind, and on August 11, moved the pending affiliation to a secondary arrangement through Ion Television owned-and-operated station WEPX-TV (and its full-time satellite, WPXU-TV).
 MyNetworkTV is currently seen in the market on a second digital subchannel of NBC outlet WITN-TV.
-Right now, WYDO-DT2 is affiliated with Bounce TV.
 For a time, WFXI shared its call sign with a now defunct Class A repeater of a fellow Fox affiliate in Youngstown, Ohio.
 Although both stations were owned by Piedmont Television until 2007, the two were otherwise unrelated.

 On November 6, 2007, it was announced the Federal Communications Commission (FCC) approved the sale of certain WFXI/WYDO assets from Piedmont Television to the Bonten Media Group (owner of WCTI) with the license being sold to Esteem Broadcasting.
 As part of the deal, WFXI moved from its longtime home to WCTI's facility in New Bern while WYDO closed its sales office.
 For a while, WFXI's studios in Morehead City continued to be used for a WCTI advertising sales office.
 In January 2008, after Bonten took over operation of the two stations through a shared services arrangement, they were co-branded together as "Fox Eastern Carolina" and a new logo was made public.
 The outlets had previously been known on-air as "Fox 8/Fox 14" for many years.
 The web address remained in that branding until August 2010 when it was integrated into a separate section of WCTI's website.

 WFXI/WYDO made local headlines with difficulties transmitting Super Bowl XLII on February 3, 2008.
 The transmission outage left several thousand viewers unable to watch the game in Eastern North Carolina.